Updated: September 11, 2023

 That’s why people who pursue opportunities abroad are generally more comfortable and fulfilled.
 The same goes for independent freelancers who seek remote work arrangements with clients overseas.

-Start from within by identifying your skills, revisiting your passions, and investing in more knowledge.
+Rather, start within by identifying your skills, revisiting your passions, and investing in more knowledge.
 Soon enough, opportunities to generate income will surely present themselves.